i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 If the apache2 is not restarting and you get the above error, restart the server.

-i-doit should now display via Administration > System tools > System overview the new PHP Version 7.4.30
+i-doit should now display via Administration > [Tenant Name] management > System config check the new PHP Version 7.4.30

 ## Updating 1.18 to 1.19

-First, we prepare the update via CLI by open the i-doit Folder at /var/www/html/and unzip the idoit update package with
+First, we prepare the update via CLI by open the i-doit Folder at `/var/www/html/` and unzip the idoit update package with

 ```sh
 sudo -u www-data unzip idoit-1.19-update.zip